fdbozzo/plasticscm-tools-for-visual-foxpro-9/README.txt

-*Note 3: We will use this on the GUI as a trick to convert to text or to binary *Note 4: You can add Notepad++ too, it's useful to see text files directly from Plastic GUI *Note 5: It's a good idea to create shortcuts of this programs: "Normalize_FileNames.vbs",
+*Note 3: We will use this on the GUI as a trick to convert to text or to binary *Note 4: You can add Notepad++ too, it's useful to see text files directly from Plastic GUI *Note 5: WINDOWS FILE MANAGER SETUP

-		"Convert_VFP9_BIN_2_PRG.vbs", "Convert_VFP9_PRG_2_BIN.vbs" and "VFP9_FoxBin2Prg.vbs" and copy these
-		accesses into "SendTo" folder of your Windows profile, so you can use this options from contextual Windows File Manager menu, right-clicking over a selected file or directory and choosing the required option
+You can create 3 shortcuts of FoxBin2Prg.exe and move them to "SendTo" folder on your Windows profile, so you can "send" the selected file (pjx,pj2,etc) to the selected option, and make on-the-fly conversions, then rename them as this (make sure you can see system file extensions):

+Name------------------------	Right-click/Properties/destination-----------	What you can do with this option--------- FoxBin2Prg - Binary2Text.lnk	<path>\foxbin2prg.exe "BIN2PRG-INTERACTIVE"		Process directories or individual files
+FoxBin2Prg - Text2Binary.lnk	<path>\foxbin2prg.exe "PRG2BIN-INTERACTIVE"		Process directories or individual files
+FoxBin2Prg.lnk					<path>\foxbin2prg.exe "INTERACTIVE"				Process individual files

+In example: Select a file, right-click, SendTo -> FoxBin2Prg